 Yes, absolutely!
-The illustration featured on the 2021 logo was donated by Felinar Mr. Lemur.
+The illustration featured on the 2022 logo was created by Katy Tanis of Daughter Earth.
 It is free and available for you to use on the marketing materials for your event or in social media posts about World Lemur Day and the World Lemur Festival.

 The artist has given LCN permission to sell items with this logo in our shop to fundraise for lemur conservation and help us celebrate lemurs.
 However, if you plan to create items for sale that use this logo, please contact us first.
 It should be okay if the logo is only a small portion of the item (such as if the logo is included along with other logos who are sponsors of your event).
 But out of respect for the artist, the illustration by itself should not be the featured or most prominent artwork on your items for sale.

 How can the Lemur Conservation Network help me with my event or activities for World Lemur Day?